brownan/Reed-Solomon/README.txt

      If poly is not False, returns the encoded Polynomial object instead of the polynomial translated back to a string (useful for debugging)

-     Also accepts bytearray objects, in which case a bytearray object is returned instead of a string.

  RSCoder.decode(r, nostrip=False)
      Given a received string or byte array r, attempts to decode it.
 If it's a valid codeword, or if there are no more than (n-k)/2 errors, the message is returned.
-     If a string was given, a string is returned, if a bytearray was given, a bytearray is returned

      A message always has k bytes, if a message contained less it is left padded with null bytes.
 When decoded, these leading null bytes are